 Inside the booklets…

 Wild Spec 1 – The first Pentamatic was not initially released in Japan.
-Yashica had a slow go with its early production only a limited number were available for the April to June debut in the U.S. There were only about 4,000 cameras made by then and that just didn’t support a wide release of it in their home market.
+Yashica had a slow go with its early production so only a limited number were available for the April to June debut in the U.S. There were only about 4,000 cameras made by then and that just didn’t support a wide release of it in their home market.
 We further feel that Yashica had a suspicion that the original model would not go over well at home.
 Why do we feel this way?
 During our 6 year quest of all things Pentamatic, we’ve yet to find an instruction booklet for the original Pentamatic in Japanese (or any other language besides English).
 We’ve seen no early 1960s advertisements or sales brochures in Japanese either.
+Update: We have found a 1961 brochure in Japanese with both the Pentamatic and Pentamatic II featured.
+As of October 2018 still no original Pentamatic instruction booklet in Japanese.

 Wild Spec 3 – The Pentamatic S wasn’t available in Japan.
 Crazy right?
-Same thing applies here – no Japanese advertising or brochures and no instruction booklets in anything but English.
+The same thing applies here – no Japanese advertising or brochures and no instruction booklets in anything but English.

 Wild Spec 4 – As we stated in the conclusions section above, the standard lens for the Pentamatic II (5.8cm f/1.7) was made for Yashica by Zunow Optical vice Tomioka.
 This flies in the face of what’s known and we don’t have solid written proof (yet).
 Both the original Pentamatic and the model II ended production in January 1961.
 By coincidence, that’s the reported date of Yashica’s acquisition of Zunow (or their bankruptcy).
 Once Zunow went bust they no longer make lenses for the model II.